department-of-veterans-affairs/vets-website/content/pages/health-care/eligibility.md

 ### Can I still get these benefits if I have a less than honorable discharge?

-You may be able to access some VA benefits through our Character of Discharge review process.
-When you apply for VA benefits, we'll review your record to determine if your service was “honorable for VA purposes.”
+You may be able to get VA health care benefits through our Character of Discharge review process.
+When you apply, we'll review your record to determine if your service was “honorable for VA purposes.”

 You can also apply for a discharge upgrade.
 If your application goes through and your discharge is upgraded, you’ll be eligible for the VA benefits you earned during your period of service.
 [Find out how to apply for a discharge upgrade](/discharge-upgrade-instructions/).